MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/cognition-processing-speed.md

 ## Barriers

-* Timed responses that result in undesired consequences if people don’t act in the allotted time (for example, the computer will restart in 60 seconds unless you click “cancel”)
+* Timed responses that result in undesired consequences if people don’t act in the allotted time (for example, the computer restarts in 60 seconds unless you click “cancel”)
 * Voice-activated experiences that “stop listening” after a designated amount of time (for example, Cortana, dictation, etc.)

 ## Facilitators